-Prior to the coming of the white man arrival of European settlers, the Clatsop Indians inhabited what is now known as Arch Cape and Cannon Beach.
+Prior to the coming of the white man, the Clatsop Indians inhabited what is now known as Arch Cape and Cannon Beach.
 Apart from a few artifacts of the Oregon Historical Society and the Tillamook County Museum, little is known or recorded of these peoples, and very few have remained in the area.
 It is known that the native settlement was disbanded by 1892 when encroachment of white civilization began.
-The State Historic Preservation Office (SHPO) maintains a database of significant cultural and archaeological resources and sites and requires notification from developers when artifacts are discovered.

 Although much of the land in Arch Cape was settled by homesteaders, there is historical evidence that the area was pristine when the first settlers arrived, and to carve out a living on the land took incredible amounts of effort.
 Dense stands of spruce had to be cleared for homesites or agriculture.
 Much of the food the early settler families had consisted on was the abundant clams, crabs, deer, elk, salmon, and berries in the vicinity.
 Some cultivation and dairying was carried out.